batfish/pybatfish/docs/source/specifiers.md

 A BGP route status specifier follows the [enum set grammar](#set-of-enums-or-names) over the following values:

 * `BEST` - a route that is the unique best route for an NLRI (e.g. an IP prefix for IPv4 unicast) in the BGP RIB, or a route that is equivalent to the unique best route for the purpose of ECMP routing.
 A `BEST` route may be installed in the main RIB.
 * `BACKUP` - a route that is inferior to all `BEST` routes in the BGP RIB for the same NLRI.
 Such a route will not be installed in the main RIB.
-However, it may be advertised on a BGP ADD-PATH-enabled sessoin and the route matches the add-path policy.
+However, it may be advertised on a BGP ADD-PATH-enabled session and the route matches the add-path policy.

 ### BGP Session Compat Status Specifier